graphistry/falcor/packages/falcor/README.md

 - `getVersion` runtime is now `O(1)`.
 - Performance tests have been added to benchmark against Netflix/falcor wherever possible.
 - An optional `branchSelector` has been introduced to allow users to customize the results from `get` calls.
 - An optional `recycleJSON` flag has been introduced which instructs the Model to diff and recycle the output JSON Objects across `get` calls.
-This allows us to make some significant performance improvements (see `get` performance numbers below).
+This allows us to significantly improve performance for stable queries (see `get` performance numbers below).
 - An `onChangesCompleted` callback has been added to the API.
 This callback is similar to the existing `onChange` callback, except it's only called after all the operations that will change the cache have finished (this is more explicit than debouncing the `onChange` callback).
 - `falcor-http-datasource` has been removed from the public browser build.
 - The path syntax has been removed.
 To use the path syntax, you can use the [@graphistry/falcor-path-syntax](https://github.com/graphistry/falcor/tree/master/packages/falcor-path-syntax) module to parse strings into paths.
 Better yet, use the new [query syntax](https://github.com/graphistry/falcor/tree/master/packages/falcor-query-syntax) template string.